WebDAV

 The WebDAV protocol provides a framework for users to create, change and move documents on a server.
 The most important features include the maintenance of properties about an author or modification date, namespace management, collections, and overwrite protection.
 Maintenance of properties includes such things as the creation, removal, and querying of file information.
 Namespace management deals with the ability to copy and move web pages within a server's namespace.
 Collections deal with the creation, removal, and listing of various resources.
 Lastly, overwrite protection handles aspects related to the locking of files.
 It takes advantage of existing technologies such as Transport Layer Security, digest access authentication or XML to satisfy those requirements.

-Many modern operating systems provide built-in client-side support for WebDAV.
+Many modern operating systems (such as GNOME Desktop Environment for Linux) provide built-in client-side support for WebDAV.

 History

 WebDAV began in 1996 when Jim Whitehead worked with the World Wide Web Consortium (W3C) to host two meetings to discuss the problem of distributed authoring on the World Wide Web with interested people.
 Tim Berners-Lee's original vision of the Web involved a medium for both reading and writing.
 In fact, Berners-Lee's first web browser, called WorldWideWeb, could both view and edit web pages; but, as the Web grew, it became a read-only medium for most users.
 Whitehead and other like-minded people wanted to transcend that limitation.

 The meetings resulted in the formation of an IETF working group because the new effort would lead to extensions to HTTP, which the IETF had started to standardize.

 As work began on the protocol, it became clear that handling both distributed authoring and versioning together would involve too much work and that the tasks would have to be separated.
 The WebDAV group focused on distributed authoring, and left versioning for the future.
 (The Delta-V extension added versioning later – see the Extensions section below.)